 Research & Reproduction Fees

 |Digital images mailed on CD||$5.00 for CD envelope|

-Intent for archival reproduction must be indicated at the time of request.
-Researchers must complete a CONDITIONS OF USE AGREEMENT before reproductions requests will be approved.
+The intent for archival reproduction must be indicated at the time of the request.
+Researchers must complete a CONDITIONS OF USE AGREEMENT before reproduction requests will be approved.

 All research and reproduction costs must be paid in advance by cheque or cash (in-person only).